 Your email contact list should be organic and full of valid addresses of engaged recipients.
 These lists are built from lead generation and conversion strategies and result in little to no soft or hard bounces.

 - A soft bounce indicates a temporary email delivery issue.
-Most email marketing tools, like Mirabel’s Marketing Manager, will try to resend the email five times after a soft bounce.
+Most email marketing software, like Mirabel’s Marketing Manager, will try to resend the email five times after a soft bounce.

-- A hard bounce indicates a non-existent or invalid (deleted, mistyped, or misformatted) email address.
+- A hard bounce indicates a non-existent or invalid email address.
+(What’s an invalid email address?
+One that’s deleted, mistyped, or misformatted.)
 Hard bounces hold stronger weight on your sender score.

 A quality list of engaged recipients can also be determined by cleaning and segmenting your email list.
 If a recipient hasn’t engaged with your last few email campaigns, include them on a “don’t send” list.
 Don’t send to unverified emails, and segment accordingly to get the best deliverability and open rates.